Really, any Death Battle that is a close call where the (eventual) loser nearly takes the win is a CMoA.

-The reveal of Goku vs. Superman.
+The reveal.
 At first, there is darkness.
 Then, as a familiar voice chants the name of his most famous attack, a peculiar shape is partially shadowed by the glow of energy gathering.
 When the beam is finally released, the shape is revealed to be the symbol of the world's most famous superhero.
 This makes Wiz and Boomstick go absolutely wild.

 Think there was a Schedule Slip with the battle between Superman and Goku?
 That's because they've been researchingeverything about these characters, doing their most thorough analysis yet to provide the ultimate, irrefutable, and unquestionable answer to this most ancient of fandom rivalries, with the release date of 12-21-12, just to expound the significance.
 As of 12/21/12, there has been a Schedule Slip.
 This is because Lange is taking a while to animate the fight.
 However, it's thanks to this slip that we are let in on some info about this Death Battle that's never been done in any Death Battle before: Half-hour.
 That's right, this Death Battle is going to be about 3 or 4 times longer than the average Death Battle!

 All of Son Goku vs. Superman.
-All of it.
-Easily could have served as a series finale.
+All of it, literally from the first second to the last, is a crowning moment of awesome, and could have easily served as a series finale.
 Highlights include:

 The first thing before the death battle actually begins?
 The famous "World of Cardboard" Speech itself followed by Superman going all out.